 When traveling, Brandon and I always try to keep up on our workouts (sometimes more successfully than other times).
 With the jetlag we were up at 5am every morning so this made a perfect time to get a workout in before breakfast and starting the day.

-While we didn’t actually use the pool at the Conrad Hong Kong (we were too busy!), it looked relaxing, with views of the city and partial views of Victoria Harbor.
+While we didn’t actually use the pool (we were too busy!), it looked relaxing, with views of the city and partial views of Victoria Harbor.
 The pool is located on the first floor by the Garden Cafe.
 Since the Conrad Hong Kong is up on a hill, the views were better than you would expect for being on the ground level.

 If traveling on the MTR Red Line or “Tsuen Wan Line”, exit at the Admiralty station.
 Follow the frequent and sometimes slightly confusing signage toward Pacific Place/Conrad.
 It’s about a 10-minute walk through The Pacific Place shopping mall.